sheunaluko/tidyscripts/README.md

 # Tidyscripts 🧘🏾‍♂️
 A documented and clean collection of typescript code for composability and re-use.
-Created and maintained by Sheun Aluko, MD-MS.
+Created and maintained by Doctor Sheun Aluko, MD-MS.

 ## About